-I-GMAP was established at Binghamton University with external donor and institutional support in late 2016 and is already making a mark in the international community of atrocity prevention scholars and practitioners.
+Binghamton University, the premier public university in the northeastern United States, established the Institute for Genocide and Mass Atrocity Prevention (I-GMAP) with external donor and institutional support in late 2016.
+I-GMAP is committed to making Binghamton University a leading actor in the international community of atrocity prevention scholars and practitioners.

 The three-fold mission of I-GMAP is: